omar2535/ICBC-roadtest-availability-notifier/readme.md

 # Preferred days of the week that you can do your test on
 PREFERRED_DAYS = ["Monday", "Wednesday", "Friday"]

-# Preferred times as a tuple
+# Preferred times as a list of tuples
 PREFERRED_TIMES = [('09:00', '11:00'), ('12:00', '17:00')]

 # Preferred before what date